datasig-ac-uk/SigNova/README.md

 # Files

-First we need to accomodate the data in a pandas dataframe way that our framework can read.
-If the data is in .MS file, you have **to run `CASA_to_dataframe.py` in CASA** The path to the .MS file and the output need to be set on `CASA_to_dataframe.py`.:
+To start, the data must be formatted into a pandas dataframe for compatibility with our framework.
+If the data is in .MS file format, you must **execute `CASA_to_dataframe.py` within CASA**.
+Ensure that the path to the .MS file and the desired output location are configured within `CASA_to_dataframe.py`:

 ```
 execfile('CASA_to_dataframe.py')
 ```
-If the data is in the uvfits form, you can run:
+If the data is in the uvfits form, you can use:
 ```
 python3.10 UVfits_to_pysegments.py -f path/to/file/data.uvfits -n NameOfPickle
 ```

-The pandas dataframe has to have the following form:
+The pandas dataframe will look like this:

 ```
           Ant1   Ant2     FrCh                             Stream